learn-co-curriculum/hs-coding-club-nitrous-create/README.md

  All of this might look a little overwhelming at first, but soon you'll be navigating your environment like a pro!

-<a href='https://learn.co/lessons/hs-coding-club-nitrous-create' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-coding-club-nitrous-create' title='Nitrous.io'>Nitrous.io</a> on Learn.co and start learning to code for free.</p>